XRPLF/XRPL-Standards/README.md

 ### All drafts start as [**DISCUSSIONS**](https://github.com/xrp-community/standards-drafts/discussions).

 Drafts (discussions) are considered work in progress, and are up for [discussion (please discuss, ask, suggest, add, ...)](https://github.com/xrp-community/standards-drafts/discussions).
-Once settled on the standard, the discussion will be converted to an **ISSUE**, to be referred to in a **PULL REQUEST** adding the standard to the **CODE** (commit).
+Once settled on the standard, the discussion will be locked and converted to an **ISSUE**, to be referred to in a **PULL REQUEST** adding the standard to the **CODE** (commit).
 Now the issue can be resolved.

+In case a XLS draft results in an amendment to [rippled](https://github.com/XRPLF/rippled), it is considered adopted when the amendment is merged into the codebase.
+Hereafter it is the responsibility of the XLS author to update the draft to match the final implementation prior to creating an **ISSUE**.

+It is not necessary to copy the entire draft to the **ISSUE**, but only to refer to the discussion.

 # Directory
 When a standard moves to a folder + file(s) in the Code section of this repository, it will be added to the `standards.toml` file: